Ionio-io/Hive/README.md

 To understand this agentic framework, let’s break down its architecture.
 Below is an architecture diagram that illustrates the interactions between the MasterAgent and Worker Agents:

 ![Architecture Diagram](arch.png)

-For more detailed insights and information about this project, check out my blog post on the same topic: [Read the Blog](https://www.ionio.ai/blog/building-an-agentic-framework-with-o1-and-gpt-4o)

 ### The MasterAgent